 In 1925, the M Ocean View starts service through the Twin Peaks Tunnel.
 By 1928, the Sunset Tunnel is completed and the N Judah line begins to operate.

-After several years spent challenging exclusionary hiring policies, Audley Cole becomes the first African American to work for Muni in 1942.
+World War II brought labor shortages across the country and after several years spent challenging exclusionary hiring policies, Audley Cole becomes the first African American to work for Muni in 1942.
 More roles in transit also become available for women during World War II.
-As a young woman, Dr. Maya Angelou briefly works as a conductor for Market Street Railway in the summer of 1944.
-As the war drew to a close, the United Railroads Company, which had been re-branded as Market Street Railway back in 1921, is acquired by city and merges with the Muni system.
+As a young woman, Dr. Maya Angelou briefly works as a conductor for the Market Street Railway Company, Muni's competitor, in the summer of 1944.
+As the war drew to a close, the United Railroads Company, which had been re-branded as Market Street Railway in 1921, is acquired by the city after the passage of bond measures to fund the buyout and merges with the Muni system.

 Saving the Cable Cars 1947

 The mayor and other city officials attempt to close the cable car system, which they felt was antiquated and expensive.
 But Friedel Klussman rallies the Citizen’s Committee to Save the Cable Cars, supporting a charter amendment in November that forces the city to maintain and operate the two Powell Street lines: the Powell-Mason line and the Washington-Jackson line.

 Modernizing Muni 1948 - 1951